 This is where responsibility takes root.

-As we become friends with a homeless person, we discover what they want and desire.
+As you become friends with a homeless person, you discover what they want and desire.
 What frustrates them, and why they lose hope.
 Their unfulfilled and broken dreams.

-And because we’ve built this trust, we can begin to lead them to take steps to change their lives.
+And because you’ve built trust, you can begin to lead them to take steps to change their lives.